 The size of receipts doesn’t easily convey the massive environmental or health impacts they leave behind.
-Producing these slips of paper requires over 12.4 million trees, 13 billion gallons of water, and more than 250 million gallons of oil every single year in the U.S. alone.
-Worse still, their thermal coating makes them unfit to recycle and creates 1.5 billion pounds of waste destined for the landfill.
+Producing these slips of paper requires over 3 million trees and 9 billion gallons of water in the US every year.
+This production emits over 4 billion pounds of greenhouse gases and generates 302 million pounds of waste.

 There’s one other dirty aspect to these slips, and it can negatively affect human health.
 Thermal paper receipts are often coated with BPA, a known endocrine disruptor connected to developmental, reproductive, and neurological problems.
 Its use is restricted in many states.
 This coating can be easily transmitted onto human hands, and retail workers — who handle receipts throughout their shifts — have, on average, 30 percent more BPA in their systems than other adults.
 While there are “BPA free” thermal paper options on the market, they often fill the BPA void with BPS, a similar chemical that may not be any safer.

 Thermal paper receipts should become a thing of the past.
 Instead, we need to make digital receipts the default — not only to reduce environmental and health impacts, but to make transactions more secure and efficient.
 Digital options certainly have their own environmental impact, but they’re superior to print receipts.
 And if individuals reduce their reliance on fossil fuels to power their devices — and urge companies to power networks and data centers on clean energy — these impacts will be even smaller.